GameCube: Hardware

-Howard Cheng, technical director of Nintendo technology development, said the company's goal was to select a "simple RISC architecture" to help speed the development of games by making it easier on software developers.
+Howard Cheng, technical director of Nintendo technology development, said the company's goal was to select a "simple RISC architecture" to help speed up the development of games by making it easier on software developers.
 IGN reported that the system was "designed from the get-go to attract third-party developers by offering more power at a cheaper price.
 Nintendo's design document for the console specifies that cost is of utmost importance, followed by space."
 Hardware partner ArtX's Vice President Greg Buchner stated that their guiding thought on the console's hardware design was to target the developers rather than the players, and to "look into a crystal ball" and discern "what's going to allow the Miyamoto-sans of the world to develop the best games".

 We thought about the developers as our main customers.
 In particular, for GameCube, we spent three years working with Nintendo of America and with all sorts of developers, trying to understand the challenges, needs, and problems they face.
 First among these is the rising cost of development.
 The GameCube can see high performance without too much trouble; it isn't a quirky design, but a very clean one.
 It was important we didn't require jumping through hoops for high performance to be achieved.
 On top of that, it is rich in features, and we worked to include a dream group of technical features that developers requested.